jbocinsky/jbocinsky.github.io/_posts/2017-04-27-SunshineAlarm.md

 Through this project I was able to accomplish:

-1. Writing an I2C library
+1. Creating a custom PCB in Altium

 2. Setting up a multiple state embedded processor

+3. Writing a I2C library for the PIC

-3. Accessing register information from an RTC
+4. Accessing register information from a RTC

-4. Displaying current state information on LCD
+5. Displaying current state information on LCD

-5. Using pulse width modulation to control LED brightness
+6. Controling LED brightness with pulse width modulation

-6. Power regulation through an LDO and capacitors
+7. Power regulation through a LDO and capacitors

-7. Powering a semi "high" current LED through a power mosfet
+8. Powering a semi "high" current LED through a power mosfet

 9. Using ADCs to read potentiometers (selectors)

-10. Using the DAC to conrtol brightness of LCD
+10. Using a DAC to conrtol brightness of LCD

-11. Use interrupts to receive button presses
+11. Using interrupts to receive button presses

 <figure class="half">
 	<img src="/assets/images/SunshineAlarmPCB1.PNG">
 	<img src="/assets/images/SunshineAlarmPCB2.PNG">
-	<figcaption>PCB Design and Layer Pours</figcaption>
+	<figcaption>PCB design and layer pours</figcaption>
 </figure>

+If you would like to check out the detailed project report or source code please check out my [github repository](https://github.com/jbocinsky/SunshineAlarm "Sunshine Alarm Repository").

+Thanks,
+James

 ---

-If you would like to check out the detailed project report or source code please check out my [github repository](https://github.com/jbocinsky/SunshineAlarm "Sunshine Alarm Repository").